'Ginger Snap' dahlia. Photo by: Andrea Jones.

 Zones:

-Generally winter hardy in zones 7-10, and tubers can stay in the ground.
-In colder zones, tubers can be dug up, stored for winter and re-planted in spring, after all danger of frost has passed.
-(See below for storage tips.)
+Winter hardy in zones 8-10, where tubers can stay in the ground.
+In colder zones, tubers can be dug up, stored for winter, and re-planted in spring after all danger of frost has passed.
+(See our video: How to Dig & Store Dahlias for more.)

 Height/Spread: